 If you like to sit at 7am every day, because this is a time that works for you every day, you plan your preparation for meditation before that time.
 One day you might want to prepare more then another day.
 So on one day you might start at 6.30am (= half an hour preparation) and another day at 6.50am (= 10 minutes preparation).

 Also how long you sit for silent meditation will be different for every individual.
-Our meditation timer in the ashram is set for half an hour, but if that is too long for you, you can set your own timer for a different amount of minutes.
 If you set your timer for a certain amount of time, but before it ends you feel like meditation is over (sometimes you get, playfully said, kicked out of meditation) then it’s ok to stop instead of forcing yourself keep sitting.
 Meditation should be pleasant and enjoyable, not rigid and forced.
 There is nothing special in sitting half an hour.
 More important then quantity is quality.
 It is said that if you are able to direct your attention for 10 minutes straight to the same point, without any interruption, in the eleventh minute you will be in samadhi.

-At Abhyasa Ashram we sit silence at 7am, 12am, 6pm and 9pm (Central time).
-You could calculate what time this is at where you live or you could sit at your time at 7am, 12am, 6pm and 9pm.
+At the Ashram we sit silence at 7am, 12am, 6pm and 9pm.
 Or you could make up your own schedule.
 Most important is that you choose meditation times that work for you, and your daily activities, so that it will be most easy to sit everyday at the same time.

 Brahma Muhurta is said to be the best time for meditation, which is one or two hours before sunrise.
 Or it has been often said that 3am or 4am the best time is for meditation.
 There is something to it, in the sense that the world and your home is very quiet at that time.
 Therefore there will be very little disturbance coming from your family members or housemates, and you will also not disturb them.
 But if this time doesn’t work for you then use a time that does work.
 Again, it is most important that you choose times that work for you!